apache/druid/docs/operations/security-overview.md

-Congratulations, you now have permissioned roles with associated users in Druid!
+Congratulations, you have configured permissions for user-assigned roles in Druid!